dhruvmanila/browser-bookmarks.nvim/README.md

 method.
 For example, a browser might be installed using a package manager and the data is stored in a directory specific to that package manager.

+**Note:** For `buku`, this option doesn't apply as it has a custom logic to get the bookmarks filepath.
+This logic is the same as that in the official implementation.

 ### `full_path` (boolean, default: true)

 By default, the entire path to the bookmark is shown starting from the root